-Which algorithms map is best to GPUs and other vector-processors?
-In other words: What kind of algorithms are faster when using accelerators and OpenCL?
+Which algorithms map is best to which accelerator?
+In other words: What kind of algorithms are faster when using accelerators and OpenCL/CUDA?

-As a funny side-note, in Brothers Grimm’s “Snow White” there were 7 dwarfs and in Tolkien’s “The Hobbit” there were 13.
-Continue reading “The 13 application areas where OpenCL can be used”
+As a funny side-note, in Brothers Grimm’s “Snow White” there were 7 dwarves and in Tolkien’s “The Hobbit” there were 13.
+Continue reading “The 13 application areas where OpenCL and CUDA can be used”